SmithWillSuffice/ohanga-pai/content/blog/39_regrowth.md

 trajectory is for justice and greater equality.
 Third, the only true constraint facing a peripheral nation government that has an army and tax department and understand MMT, is a foreign coup or soft power actor like the USA.
 That is not an MMT problem.
 It is a UN problem, and the UN must address it with proper global collective security, not provincial NATO collective insecurity.

+I invite any readers of Ōhanga Pai to tell me how I'm missing something vital.
+Just bear in mind I do read Bill Mitchell's blog and have nothing much to disagree with billyblog about, just let's transition to regrowth instead of degrowth narratives.
+Tell people a more hopeful story because there is still a glimmmer of hope.
+Neoliberalims has not won.
+The neoliberals might fool normies for a long, long time, but they're not going to be able to do so forever.
+How long might be measured in climate global boiling deaths.
+Which is a regrowth story in the end, because we're not knowingly fated to become extinct.

 ### Regrowthism is not an -ism